PaddlUp breaks down the supercar investment market

 The area where most gains can be made, as it stands is in rare and unique supercars of the 1990s and 2000s, whilst more modern examples and classics of several decades past are holding their value at a consistent rate if seeing a slight drop in recent months but of course, there are exceptions.

 Our guide to supercar investing highlights a booming market experiencing continued growth in many areas, but it also inspired us to look at supercar sales in broader terms and fluctuations in other areas of the market to analyse the other appreciating automotive assets (AAAs) that are currently out there.

 With that being said, we begin by taking a look at Ferrari.
 Namely, the F12 and the 812.
 This duo of V12 prancing horses are excellent case studies to highlight a prosperous period for automotive investment.
-Having recently sold an 812 at The PaddlUp Rooms, we have plenty of insider, in-depth knowledge on these stunning Maranello masterpieces.
+Having recently sold an 812 and with an F12 currently listed for sale, we have plenty of insider knowledge on these Maranello masterpieces.

 With the exponential introduction of hybrid and electric cars, these 'last of' examples look set to become more and more frequent, presenting abundant opportunities for ground-floor supercar investments for those that identify them early.

 The holy trinity

 Whilst still on the subject of Ferrari, we can segue into the upper echelons of automotive exclusivity and the modern-day hypercar tripartite.
 As discussed in our Ferrari F40 market value analysis, recent auctions indicate that the LaFerrari remains stable at around the £3 million mark whilst the McLaren P1 and the Porsche 918 values are on the up, recovering from a Covid-19-induced low in 2020 to now sit, on average at £1.5 million.